Addition is almost all you need: Compressing large language models with double binary factorization: Related work

 {\bf Models with binary weights.} Networks with binary weights \citep{rastegari2016xnor} were always attractive, due to the potential of simple computation, where one replaces multiplication with additions.
 This idea was applied to LLMs in BitNet \citep{wang2023bitnet}, which showed a possibility of training LLMs with binary weights.
 OneBit \citep{xuonebit} showed a simple way of converting each weight matrix into a binary matrix during post-training quantization.
 BiLLM \citep{huang2024billm} also binarizes weight matrices, but uses another binary matrix to enhance precision for a selected subset of important parameters.

 {\bf Weight factorization.} Rather than quantizing weight matrices, another approach is to approximate them as a product of several smaller matrices.
-The most common method is low-rank factorization \citep{svd1,svd2}, where an n×mn×m matrix is decomposed into the product of an $n \times k$ and $k \times m$ matrix, with $k << \min(n,m)$.
-However, low-rank factorizations come with severe degradation in accuracy. \citet{dsparse} showed that one can factorize the weight matrix into two sparse matrices and get better results than using just one sparse matrix with the same amount of nonzeros.
+The most common method is low-rank factorization \citep{svd1,svd2}, where an $n \times m$ matrix is decomposed into the product of an $n \times k$ and $k \times m$ matrix, with $k \ll \min(n,m)$.
+However, low-rank factorizations come with severe degradation in accuracy. \citet{dsparse} showed that one can factorize the weight matrix into two sparse matrices and get better results than using just one sparse matrix with the same amount of nonzeros. \citet{caldera} proposed Caldera, which decomposes each weight matrix as a sum of high-precision low-rank factorization and a low-precision quantized matrix.
+SVD-LLM \& SVD-LLM v2 \citep{svdllm, svdllmv2} improve over naive SVD by incorporating truncation-aware data whitening to align singular value truncation with compression loss and assigning specific compression ratios based on the varying sensitivity of different layers.

+\citet{qaf} factories convolution layers in vision models into product of multiple quantized matrices.
+Compared to our work, they use a single scaling factor for the whole tensor and much higher precision (4-bit and higher).

 {\bf Finetuning of quantized models.} State-of-the-art LLM compression methods use fine-tuning during and after quantization.
 Multiple methods fine-tune only the remaining continuous parameters.
 AQLM \citep{aqlm} only finetunes continuous parameters after the quantization.
 QuIP\# \citep{quip} and QTIP \citep{tseng2024qtip} use lightweight fine-tuning during the quantization process and then proceed to fine-tune continuous parameters after quantization.